zynaddsubfx/zynaddsubfx/.github/PULL_REQUEST_TEMPLATE/pr-template.md

 - [ ] 06.
 Is aliasing properly avoided?
 - [ ] 07.
 Are clicks/pops/discontinuities successfully avoided?
 - [ ] 08.
 Are all new parameters well-mapped and behave as expected across their provided range?
 - [ ] 09.
-Is divide by zero completely impossible with this changes?
+Is divide by zero completely impossible with these changes?
 - [ ] 10.
 Are all magic numbers clearly defined and centralized (local ones at the top of the file global ones in src/globals.h)?
 - [ ] 11.
 Are all nontrivial formulae or constants explained, with appropriate references provided?
 - [ ] 12.
 Do nontrivial class variables have appropriate Doxygen comments?